sholly/servicemesh-demo/README.md

 oc apply -f deployment/virtualservice-mirror.yaml
 ```

-Keep watching
+Keep watching both terminals.
+Note carefully how even though we only v10 responding to traffic, it is in reality also mirroring
+the traffic to v11 as well!

 ## 5: Errors and Delays

-Create a project and application:
+Create a project, add it to the Service Mesh Member Roll, and create the application:

 `oc new-project servicemesh-errorsdelays`